-- Lead the preparation, execution, and analysis of the experimental portion of the project in collaboration with the two PIs.
+- Lead the preparation, execution, and analysis of the experimental portion of the project in collaboration with the research group of Dr. James Waters.

 - Contribute to or lead lab publications, conference submissions, as well as grant proposals.

-- Act as a mentor to diverse and ambitious students in the lab and at the field station, as well as collaborate effectively with colleagues and support staff.
+- Act as a mentor to diverse and ambitious students in the SwarmLab and the laboratories of the other teams involved in the project, as well as collaborate effectively with colleagues and support staff.